puppetlabs/puppetlabs-facts/README.md

 To run the facts plan run

 ```
-bolt plan run facts --nodes node1.example.com,node2.example.com
+bolt plan run facts --targets target1.example.com,target2.example.com
 ```

 ### Parameters

 All plans have only one parameter:

-* **nodes** - The nodes to retrieve the facts from.
+* `targets` - The targets to retrieve the facts from.

 ## Reference